dasmiq/passim/README.md

-`begin` | character offset into the document where the reused passage begins `end` | character offset into the document where the reused passage ends `uid` | unique internal ID for each document, used for debugging
+`begin` | character offset into the document where the reused passage begins `end` | character offset into the document where the reused passage ends `uid` | unique internal ID for each document, used for debugging `src` | preceding passage in the cluster inferred to be the source of this passage `pboiler` | proportion of links in the cluster among texts from the same series

 In addition, `pages`, `regions`, and `locs` include information about locations in the underlying text of the reused passage.
 See [Marking